Ultimate Phoenix Travel Guide

 Hot Air Balloon Ride

-My sunrise hot air balloon ride with Rainbow Ryders one of the coolest things that I’ve ever done!
+I also have taken a sunrise hot air balloon ride with Rainbow Ryders!
 Scottsdale’s much-hyped desert terrain is even more breathtaking from above.
 It is the kind of worthwhile splurge that you’ll be talking about long after you’re back on solid ground.
 Bring your family and friends, and don’t forget your camera.
 The post-flight celebration includes a Sonoran Sunrise Gourmet Breakfast with Prickly Pear Mimosas and local Arizona treats.
 You’ll also receive a commemorative flight certificate.
 Price varies depending on the date but it is usually $179-$209.
 You can purchase your ticket HERE.

 What to bring: